lcorrocher/Distributed-Network-Simulator/README.md

-# WAN packet forwarding - Assignment 4 - HashTables used for Broadcast Protocol, Hashing, Encryption in Packet Transmission
+# Distributed Network Simulator - Assignment 5 - Graphs as a backbone for our network simulation.

 ## Build